SO(4,1) Yang-Mills theory of quantum gravity

 \section{Experiments and Observations}

 Numerous observations, starting with light bending in 1919, have been made to attempt to confirm predictions of general relativity.
-These include gravitational time dilation, redshift, and light bending which have been measured within the solar system as well as perihelion precession of the planets and binary pulsar precession \cite{Wald:1984}.
+These include gravitational time dilation, redshift, and light bending all of which have been measured within the solar system.
+Perihelion precession of the planets and binary pulsar precession have also been measured to good first order accuracy \cite{Wald:1984}.
 Other observations do not agree with the original theory and have required modifications to the Einstein field equations.
-In order to show that the theory agrees with as many observations as possible, in the following, I derive (1) a static, spherically symmetric solution to the field equations, (2) the 1PN equations of motion for a binary system, (3) the radiation reaction for binary pulsar inspiral, and (4) predict the expansion of the universe via a homogeneous, isotropic model.
+In the following, are derived (1) a static, spherically symmetric solution to the field equations, (2) the 1PN equations of motion for a binary system, (3) the radiation reaction for binary pulsar inspiral, and (4) the accelerating expansion of the universe via a homogeneous, isotropic model.